gitmardt/BloomGame/README.md

 (Game name to be changed)

-The following paid assets were used and need to be manually added if you want to open this project in Unity:
+The following paid tools were used and need to be manually added if you want to open this project in Unity:

 Paid Assets I made:
 - Smooth Shake Pro: https://prf.hn/l/gxqwDbq